 The Luteal Phase

 The luteal phase represents the second half of the menstrual cycle, or the 3rd and 4th weeks.
-It occurs after ovulation, encompassing the passage of the egg towards the uterus.
+It occurs after ovulation, which is when an egg departs from your ovaries and begins to travel toward your uterus.

 During week 4 you might experience symptoms of PMS including water retention, sore breasts, fatigue, discomfort, bloating, and low or changeable mood.
 Your body temperature will be slightly higher, and you might weigh a little more due to water weight, making bodyweight movements feel more difficult than usual.